 Even though I was very young, I still remember that in the fifties the hotel was run by the fearsome Ma Stafford, a lady who was large and top-heavy, like a ship in full sail.
 She ruled the premises with a rod of iron.
 Today one can still see a lot of the original hotel, though there have been many modern additions, including most of the rooms behind.
 In those days, there were about 12 rooms, above and to the side of the main reception area, each with its own veranda with a criss-cross white parapet.
 The reception is much as it was, with the bar and restaurant behind.
 The restaurant is a fine room, with pretty square-paned French doors and the floors are dark hardwood.

 I particularly enjoyed going with my parents for lunch on Saturdays.
 This was a Curry Lunch in the Indonesian style, with smart waiters bringing in the many dishes for the laden buffet table.
 The table linen was crisp and pristine white with folded napkins.
 Often there would be a band playing gentle background music and sometimes the clientele danced on the well-sprung floor, surrounded by potted palms.

 The Railway Hotels didn’t seem to run on any kind of budget.
 If the proprietor ordered lobster and prawns from Dar, along they would come in iceboxes, - by train of course - regardless of whether the hotel was making a profit or not.
 The standard of service and food was excellent.
-I never stayed in the rooms but in 1991 I went to re-visit Dodoma together with my father and brother and we did stay in the hotel, which is really quite good, being much in demand for Government Personnel.
+I never stayed in the rooms but in 1991 I and most of my family, together with my father, went to re-visit Dodoma and we did stay in the hotel, which is really quite good, being much in demand for Government Personnel.
 It was nice to see the successful marriage of past and present, which illustrates perhaps how little things really change.